4 are out; 9 to go: Captivated world watches Thailand cave rescue

 But the story — one of courage, danger and resilience — is far from over.

-Eight boys, ages 11-16, and their 25-year-old coach remain in the treacherous labyrinth more than two miles into the Earth.
-Unrelenting rains are adding to the arduous task facing Thai officials since the team became trapped more than two weeks ago.
+Eight boys, ages 11-16, and their 25-year-old coach remain in the treacherous labyrinth more than 2 miles into the Earth.
+Sporadic, heavy rainfall adds to the arduous task facing Thai officials since the team became trapped more than two weeks ago.

-Storms were expected to continue at least through Monday as Thailand’s monsoon season gains traction.
+Storms were likely to continue at least through Monday as Thailand’s monsoon season gains traction.

 "After 16 days of waiting, we get to see the faces of the Wild Boars,” he said to applause at the site in Thailand's northern Chiang Rai province.
 “It’s more successful than I expected, and everyone’s happy."